fruit-testbed/fruit-cli/README.md

-Use the `fruit-cli account register` command, supplying the path to your SSH or signify secret key using the `-f` option, and also supplying an email address that you have access to.
+Use the `fruit-cli account register` command, supplying the path to your SSH or signify secret key using the `-f` option, and also supplying an email address that you have access to, e.g. `fruit-cli account register user@test.org -f ssh-key-for-fruit`

 ### Step 3: Click the verification link